Course Outline

 Security Process Automation with AI

-- Security Orchestration, Automation, and Response (SOAR) platforms designed for government use
+- Utilization of Security Orchestration, Automation, and Response (SOAR) Platforms for Enhanced Cybersecurity

 Predictive Analytics for Cybersecurity